robotology/icub-main/src/libraries/icubmod/embObjMultipleFTsensors/README.md

 </device>
 ```

-`Note that all the times are expressed in milliseconds.`
+ℹ️ `Note that all the time values are expressed in milliseconds.`

 ## 2.1.
 Raw ADC data or FT data
 To log raw data directly from ADC output use the param with the name `useCalibration`